 Setting up a business website is something you need to prioritise early in the life of your company.
 Even if most of your customers come from local word-of-mouth recommendations, you would be leaving cash on the table if you ignored people further afield who need your help.

-However, setting up a web presence can be a complicated, multi-step process that many of us get wrong the first time.
+However, setting up a web presence and business website can be a complicated, multi-step process that many of us get wrong the first time.

 How to build your website

-The first decision to make is whether to use WordPress or a similar platform to build your website, or whether to use a free site-builder.
+The first decision to make when setting up is whether to use WordPress or a similar platform to build your business website, or whether to use a free site-builder.

 Site builders and WordPress both have advantages:

 - Site builders are fast (think hours rather than weeks with WordPress) and there are many DIY design options.
 Against that there are limitations; you have to go with the default web hosting, and you will have to change platforms one your business grows past a certain point.

 - WordPress gives you unlimited design options, and plugins provide any feature you care to think of.
 However, it takes time to find a suitable WordPress theme, and the best themes and plugins come at a cost.
 Designing a site in WordPress can take longer than you expect.

 1. Making a site with a site builder app